pyexcel/pyexcel-io/doc/source/index.rst

 Introduction
 --------------------------------------------------------------------------------

-**pyexcel-io** is a wrapper library that provides **one** application programming interface to read and write data in different excel formats.
-This library makes information processing involving excel files a simple task.
-The data in excel files can be turned into an ordered dictionary with least code, vice versa.
+**pyexcel-io** provides **one** application programming interface(API) to read and write data in different excel formats.
+It makes information processing involving excel files a simple task.
+The data in excel files can be turned into an ordered dictionary with least code.
 This library focuses on data processing using excel files as storage media hence fonts, colors and charts were not and will not be considered.

 It was created due to the lack of uniform programming interface to access data